petercz1/gmailFontChanger/README.md

 Check or slide to 'on' the developer mode (top right, or bottom-left if you're using the new Edge-on-Chromium);

-Download this code in its folder (check you don't end up with a folder-within-a-folder).
+Download this code in its folder (check you don't end up with a folder-within-a-folder if downloading the zip file).

 Drag the folder onto the extensions page.